youngzhou1999/youngzhou1999/README.md

 ### Hi there 👋

-- 🌱 Currently an undergraduate at HNU.
+- 🌱 Currently an undergraduate from CS@ Hunan University(HNU).
 - 🔭 Currently studying Reinforcement Learning.